copenlu/stat-nlp-book/README.md

 ### Install Docker

-Go to [https://www.docker.com/] and follow the instruction for your platform.
+Go to the [docker webpage](https://www.docker.com/) and follow the instruction for your platform.

 ### Download Stat-NLP-Book Image